-They were not known to each other even when they were together over the last few days.
-They were tired, hungry and even feeling sick; and so crossing the border, arranging for food, water, shelter and more appropriately survival, was the priority, over the days, they travelled together.
+They were not known to each other, even when they were together for the last few days.
+As a consequence they were tired, hungry and even sick.
+For them crossing the border, organising for food, water, shelter and survival was the immediate priority over the days they traveled together.

-Their hunger was almost reaching a burst point, when a group of people from some charitable organisation came to them, having realised they were refugees, and gave a dozen bananas to each of the three.
-Seeing the bananas they were thrilled and started jumping in joy as if they had recovered a lost fortune.
+Their hunger was reaching a burst point.
+When a group of people from a charitable organisation came up to them, having realised they were refugees, and gave them a dozen bananas each.
+Seeing that they were thrilled and started jumping in joy as if they had recovered a lost fortune.

-And soon one out of them who appeared very hungry had all the bananas in one go and burped loudly, and decided to rest.
+Soon one out of them who appeared very hungry had all the bananas in a go and burped loudly, and decided to rest.

-The second person had six bananas and decided to lie down, after keeping the balance six close to chest.
+The second person had six out of them and decided to lie down.
+When he kept the balance six close to his chest.

-The first person who had finished all the bananas was rather puzzled at banana-behaviour of these two; as hitherto they were cribbing, that were extremely hungry and when they got food to eat they didn’t finish.
+The first person who had finished all the bananas was rather puzzled at banana-behaviour of these two.
+As hitherto they were cribbing, they were extremely hungry and when they got food to eat they didn’t finish.
 By now about half-an-hour had passed when he saw the third person walking back without bananas in his hand.
 Seeing the third person without bananas, number one’s inquisition started tickling him and he couldn’t resist when he asked the second person,

 ‘You were so hungry but you didn’t finish all the bananas, and why are you keeping these six?’